 I hesitated.
-If Evanor was Sonea, then Sonea would eventually die in the Third War.
+If Evanor was Sonea, then she would eventually die when the Yunai destroyed Udira.
 I thought of reminding her about this, but then I knew that she already knew that too.
 We had all lived through those dark times.
 Now, she would live through them again…

 “It’s okay, Sionis,” Evanor said, as though she could read my mind.
 “I’ll be okay.”

 I nodded, but still didn’t move.
-I felt Kaellax’s hand come down on my shoulder and she turned me away from Evanor as she left.
-“Come on, kid.
-We need to move.”
+I felt Kaellax’s hand come down on my shoulder and she turned me away from Evanor.
+The Shadowspeaker looked heartbroken, but she nodded to Evanor.
+“See you around, Evanor.”

 I turned to leave.
 My heart ached, but there was nothing to do.

-My future wouldn’t be found here in the caverns of time.
+My future wouldn’t be found here in the swamp.

-“The mage returns,” Iliera said proudly.
+“The Flamecaller returns,” Iliera said proudly as I emerged.
 “I have missed you, Sepher.”

-“Light be with you,” she said.
-“You are a paladin of Azeroth?”
+“Luminous One be with you,” she said.
+“You are a paladin of Azirin?”

 “I would be honored to have you as my apprentice.”

 Fynn smiled.
 “Really?”